MAPLEIZER/Cloud-X-security-agent/README.md

 - **Color-Coded Logging** - Provides clear, real-time feedback on the script's progress.
 - **Comprehensive Uninstaller** - A dedicated, modular script for removing all traces of the Wazuh agent.

+### 🛡️ **Automated Threat Response**
+- **Automatic Deployment** - The secure `remove-threat.py` active response script is automatically deployed to the agent during installation.
+- **Enhanced Security** - The script includes critical safety features, such as a whitelist of safe directories for file removal and a `--dry-run` mode for safe testing.
+- **Robust Error Handling** - Prevents crashes from malformed alerts and provides detailed logging.

 ## 🔧 Prerequisites

 - **Operating System**: Windows 10 or Windows Server 2016+